icharo-tb/GW2_SRS/README.md

 ##### Transforming Data
 - Working with Microsoft Excel and [CSVed](https://csved.sjfrancke.nl/ "CSVed") to get usefull and clean .csv files for data management.
 - Use of Jupyter Notebooks, Python and Pandas for data analysis.
-- Use of pandas to read JSON files and sort boss information
+- Use of pandas to read JSON files and sort boss information.
 - Use of python libraries to create KPIs: Matplotlib, Seaborn...

 ##### Loading Data
-- Main connection to MongoDB
+- Main connection to MongoDB.
-- Secondary connections to MySQL and PostgreSQL
+- Secondary connections to SQLite, MySQL and PostgreSQL.
 -----------------------------------------------------------------------------------

+### Data modelling
+- Construction of a data modelling system with SQLite.
+- Data analysis with both databases: MongoDB and SQLite.
+---

 ### Tools used